warmcat/libwebsockets/minimal-examples/embedded/pico/pico-sspc-binance/README.md

 ## Build

-This builds as a toplevel project using the pcio sdk, it builds lws via a symlink, and links with liblws-sspc.a rather than libwebsockets.a
+This builds as a toplevel project using the pcio sdk, it builds lws via a symlink, and links with libwebsockets.a built with `-DLWS_ONLY_SSPC`

 Adapt `PICO_SDK_PATH` below to where your pico sdk is installed